sparkflows/sparkflows-docs/docs/user-guide/git-integration/gitconfiguration.rst

    :alt: Success
    :width: 60%

-.. note:: Make sure that Git repository url should be accessible from Fire Insights machine
+.. note:: Make sure that Git repository url should be accessible from Sparkflows machine